nmirzaei/Oxygen-Angiogenesis-Cancer-and-Immune-Interplay-in-Breast-TME-A-Computational-Investigation/Data/README.md

 ## Step 5: Impute cell fractions using your signature matrix

 Upload your bulk RNA-seq mixture file.
 Go to “Impute cell fractions” on Cibersortx and click on “Custom” again.
 From “Signature matrix file*” drop-down pick the signature matrix you created in the last step.
 From the second drop-down pick your mixture file.
 Then Enable Batch Correction.
 Here since you have used your own sourceGEP you can use B-mode, choose your GEP file you created in step 4 uncheck the normalization and hit run.

+#### Note: These steps were done for acquiring the signature matrix and cells fractions of non-immune cells.
+For the immune cells we used the already available immgen signatures.